Beijing says it's 'strongly concerned' by India's decision to ban Chinese apps - KEYT | KCOY

 Beijing says it’s ‘strongly concerned’ by India’s decision to ban Chinese apps

-Beijing is pushing back on a decision by India to ban dozens of Chinese mobile apps as tensions between the countries continue to rise.
+Beijing is pushing back on a decision by India to ban dozens of Chinese mobile apps as tensions between the world’s most populous countries continue to rise.

 Zhao Lijian, a spokesperson for China’s Foreign Ministry, told reporters on Tuesday that the government was “strongly concerned” about the ban.
-He added that authorities were still “checking and verifying information on the situation.”
+He said that authorities were still “checking and verifying information on the situation,” but added that it was India’s responsibility to “uphold the legitimate rights of international investors.”

 India announced Monday that it would block 59 Chinese apps including TikTok, Weibo and WeChat, claiming that the platforms posed a threat to the “sovereignty and integrity of India, defense of India, security of state and public order.”

+The Indian government said in a statement Monday that it had received complaints about the misuse and transmission of user data by some mobile apps to servers outside the country.
+“The compilation of these data, its mining and profiling by elements hostile to national security and defense of India … is a matter of very deep and immediate concern which requires emergency measures,” it said.

-The move is the latest indication of escalating tensions between India and China, which engaged earlier this month in border clashes in the Himalayas that left at least 20 Indian soldiers dead.
+The move to ban the apps is the latest escalation of tensions between India and China, which engaged earlier this month in border clashes in the Himalayas that left at least 20 Indian soldiers dead.

-The clash has already caused hiccups in international trade, the suspension of business deals and calls for a boycott of Chinese goods and citizens in India.
-Last week, several trade organizations said that Chinese shipments were being held up at Indian checkpoints.
+The stakes are high for both countries, which are facing huge economic hits this year because of the coronavirus pandemic.
+The clash has already caused trade hiccups, the suspension of business deals and calls for a boycott of Chinese goods and citizens in India.

-The trading trading relationship between the two is vital, with India importing more goods from China than any other country.
-Now, the spat is spilling over into technology.

-India’s Ministry of Electronics and Information Technology said in a statement Monday that it had received many complaints about the misuse and transmission of user data by some mobile apps to servers outside India.
+According to the World Bank, India imports more goods from China than any other country, buying more than $90 billion worth of products in 2018 including machinery and electronics, chemicals and consumer goods.
+It exported less than a fifth of that amount to China.

+Now, the spat is spilling over into technology, threatening billions of dollars worth of investments into India by Chinese tech giants.

 This is not the first time TikTok has run into trouble in India.
 The app was briefly blocked in the country last year after a court ruled that it could expose children to sexual predators, pornography and cyber bullying.
 It was later reinstated after a successful legal appeal.